diffplug/spotless/plugin-gradle/README.md

 ## Can I apply Spotless to specific files?

-You can target specific files by setting the `files` project property to a comma-separated list of file patterns:
+You can target specific files by setting the `spotlessFiles` project property to a comma-separated list of file patterns:

 ```
-cmd> gradlew spotlessApply -Pfiles=my/file/pattern.java,more/generic/.*-pattern.java
+cmd> gradlew spotlessApply -PspotlessFiles=my/file/pattern.java,more/generic/.*-pattern.java
 ```

 The patterns are matched using `String#matches(String)` against the absolute file path.